 Avoid eating straight out of the packet.
 Instead, prepare your snacks in a conscious way, putting out the correct portion size – and try to choose healthier snacks too.
 Try eating your food without doing anything else; chew each mouthful and savour the flavours and tastes.
 Always drink plenty of water as this makes you feel fuller and reduces the need for snacking on sugar.
 Find my top tips to quit sugar here.

 Finally, thank you to Alex from Its Not Complicated Recipes for the delicious carrot soup recipe!
-She also gave me this lovely cashew cream recipe which I use all the time, so be sure to check out her site!
+She also gave me this lovely cashew cream recipe which I use all the time, so be sure to check her out!

 |Natalie Shirlaw is a healthy living expert with 10 years of experience in the field of holistic health, wellbeing, and fitness.
 If you enjoyed this article be sure to pin or share it!|